-The Co-op Angler program involves volunteer anglers biologically sampling their daily steelhead catches.
+The Co-operative Angler Program involves volunteer anglers biologically sampling their daily steelhead catches.
 It is a partnership between the Upper Great Lakes Management Unit of the Ontario Ministry of Natural Resources and Forestry (OMNRF) and the North Shore Steelhead Association (NSSA).
 The purpose of the program is to collect annual life history and population information on wild steelhead populations in tributary streams of Lake Superior.
 The science collected can be applied to managing wild steelhead stocks now and in the future.

 Three steelhead assessment projects are currently being conducted - McIntyre River Steelhead Population Assessment, Portage Creek Steelhead Population Assessment & Co-op Angler Study.
 All studies are conducted in partnership with the North Shore Steelhead Association, and the Ministry of Natural Resources.